DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/exporting/csv.md

 The "Comma Separated Values" format allows for editing inside spreadsheet applications such as [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) or [LibreOffice Calc](https://www.libreoffice.org/discover/calc/).
 This workflow is very popular for translating games.

 ## Exporting
-By going to `File/Export/CSV` you can open the "Export to CSV" prompt, where you have a couple of things to setup, after which you can press the "Export" button at the bottom.
+By going to `File/Export/CSV` you can open the "Export to CSV" prompt.

 ### Path
 Path of where you want to save your csv file.